manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 M - Modified files
 D - Deleted files

-### adds changed files and commit the files staged in local repository.
+### stage and commit along
-git commit -am "commit_name"
+To stage the changed files and to commit them in a single step git commit -am "commit_name"

 The -a option will automatically stage every changed, already tracked file.
 It works good if no new files are added.
 If there are new additions or deletions, use git add and git commit -m separately. -am will add all files but with git add you can add individual files to the staging area.

+To open an editor and add both summary and description:
+Leave an empty line between the summary and description.

-git commit (without any flags
+git commit (without any flags)

+save the file :wq, exit without saving :q! (does not commit with an empty file)

 ### push changes from local repository to GitHub.
-git push origin master
+git push origin main

 ### display user name
 git config user.name